huesoskywalker/real-state-map/README.md

 ### Prerequisites

--   Node.js and npm installed on your machine.
+-   Docker installed on your machine
--   MongoDB installed and running locally or a connection to a MongoDB cloud service.

-### Installation
+### Running with Docker

 1. Clone this repository to your local machine: